 Gas Supply and Storage

-The Golden Beach Energy Storage Project is a strategically located gas storage project in Victoria, adjacent to the Longford Gas Hub.
+The Golden Beach Energy Storage Project is an offshore gas storage project in Gippsland, Victoria, strategically located close to the Longford Gas Hub.
 The Project will initially produce a limited amount of natural gas from the Golden Beach field in Bass Strait, before transitioning to an underground offshore gas storage facility.

 The Storage Facility